knowler/knowler.dev/src/index.md

 ---
 layout: base
-title: Nathan Knowler
+title: Nathan Knowler’s Home Page
 description: Nathan Knowler builds web-based solutions for people.
 ---

+# Nathan Knowler’s website

 Looking a bit sparse, eh?
 A new website is in the works.
-[View source on GitHub](https://github.com/knowler/knowlerkno.ws).